vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 path = "microblog"
 +++

+> This is a place to keep my microjournal.
+Personal opinions, plz don't get offended anon.

 ## 📅 2023-04-26
 Finally finished that issue with indexer, need to get my life in order ugh so much things that needs to be done.